Talent-Catalog/talentcatalog/docs/v221/context_sensitive_help.md

   style: compressed
 ---

-We now have support for context-sensitive help linking directly to existing process documents.
+Create context-sensitive help linking directly to existing process documents.
 This help can be country specific and can be updated by TC admin users as new help documentation becomes available.

 <div class="card-image-container">
   <img src="./../assets/images/v221/ContextHelp.png"